March 28, 2023 8 min read

 How bedding affects body temperature

 When it comes to your body temperature at night, it’s all about breathability.
 Heavy sheets like flannel don’t promote good airflow, leaving your body heat to remain trapped under the bed sheets.
 When your body heat can’t escape, it can easily lead to overheating.
-That’s why it’s important to avoid certain types of bedding so you have a better chance of staying cool all night long.
+If you are a hot sleeper, it’s important to avoid certain types of bedding so you have a better chance of staying cool all night long.

 Types of bedding to avoid